Frequently Asked Questions

 - What support structures are in place for residents in academic need?

 Residents who need a more formal, structured educational program are paired with a mentor who guides him/her in this endeavor.
-The mentor then devises a program in conjunction with the resident.
+The mentor then devises a program in conjunction with the resident and program director.

 - What are the basic resident benefits?

 Details of benefits offered to residents can be found in the Penn State Hershey Residency Programs Benefits Guide.

 - Is parking a concern for residents at your program?

 There is a large, well-light, gated lot directly in front of the hospital where staff park at night.
 Most of the time, there is ample space in this lot.
 During the day, a lot to the side of the Hospital in easy walking distance is utilized.
 The lot is safe and patrolled by security.
 Crime is very low in Hershey and safety in the lot is rarely an issue.
 There is no cost for parking.

 - Are meals paid for when on call?

 A meal stipend is placed on the resident ID card and renewed quarterly.

 Residents participate in FMLA through Human Resources.
 Non-education related absences are subject to approval from the Administrative Chief and the Program Director.
 To be able to sit for ABOG Written Boards, the cumulative sum of all absences/paid time off may not exceed 8 weeks in sum of any given academic year for PGY 1-3 residents, and 6 weeks for PGY 4 residents with a total of 20 weeks maximum.